ashutosh-roy/Tinkering_With_Code/theory/resume/resume__explanation.md

 Since Piramal is an NBFC (non-banking-financial-corporation), it has service Providers which lend to the customers using their platform.
 Now, operations user has to generate the reports on 25th of every month which is posted their LMS.
 The LMS takes care of posting the receipts to Service Provider.

 ##### **Business Challenge :**
-1) Earlier Ops Users relied on X system and that was slow, unreliable and time consuming.
+1) Earlier Ops Users relied on X system to aggregate the data from different places (for example customer related info from one, their nach mandate info from other place) and that was slow, unreliable and time consuming.
 2) So they used to download reports from multiple sources and then collate and create an Nach Status file which is posted to LMS.
 3) This is shared to lending partners like Paytm and KreditBee and help for EMI Collection.